sourcegraph/about/content/blogposts/2024/gp-5_steps_to_automate_repetitive_tasks_in_software_dev.md

 As there isn’t a one-size-fits-all approach to automation and considering each person’s system is unique, here are some tips for integrating designed automation into your code workflow:

 1. **Start small, think big:** First, automate the most repetitive tasks.
-These are usually the low-hanging fruits that can be automated quickly and easily.
-Once these tasks run smoothly, gradually expand your automation efforts to include more complex processes till you achieve 100% coverage.
+These are usually the low-hanging fruit that can be automated quickly and easily.
+Once these tasks run smoothly, gradually expand your automation efforts to include more complex processes till you achieve wider coverage.
 This step-by-step approach allows you or your team to adapt to new automation tools and techniques without getting overwhelmed.
 2. **Stay up to date:** Regularly update your automation scripts and tools.
 Automation technology continually evolves, with new features and security enhancements being released regularly.
 By keeping your tools and scripts up to date, you ensure you’re leveraging the latest advancements and maintaining a secure environment.
 Regular updates also help avoid potential vulnerabilities and compatibility issues interrupting your automated workflows.
 3. **Create a feedback loop:** Establish a feedback loop with your team.
 Continuous feedback is essential for improving and enhancing your automation processes over time.
 Encourage team members to share their experiences, challenges, and suggestions for improvement.
 This collaborative approach encourages a culture of continuous improvement and innovation, guaranteeing that your automation strategies remain aligned with your organization's evolving needs.